FAIRplus/the-fair-cookbook/content/recipes/applied-examples/nd4bb.md

 (fcb-nd4bb)=
-# ND4BB - clinical trial datasets
+# ND4BB - chemical activities datasets

 <!--
 TODO: check whether all files can be put on Zenodo